 When I first visited (India), I was stunned by the richness of the land, by its lush beauty and exotic architecture, by its ability to overload the senses with the pure, concentrated intensity of its colors, smells, tastes, and sounds.
 It was as if all my life I had been seeing the world in black and white and, when brought face-to-face with India, experienced everything re-rendered in brilliant technicolor.” – Keith Bellows

-Myself and a Brazilian from Sao Paulo tucked into the back of a rickshaw, and the driver took us straight into the mechanized gullet of the city.
+A Brazilian and I tucked ourselves into the back of a rickshaw, and the driver took us straight into the mechanized gullet of the city.
 Somehow, in spite of the chaotic flow of traffic around us, the driver remained calm and conversational — completely in control.

 Built in the mid-18th century by the man whose name it bears, the minaret towers over the bazaar, giving those who climb it an excellent view over the city and of the landmarks beyond.
 We could even see the distant Amer Fort — our eventual destination.

 As we made our way towards the Fort, our driver pulled over immediately after turning a corner, bidding us look left.
 A huge facade rose just off the street, beautifully shaped jharokhas honeycombing the entire surface.
 It was the Hawa Mahal, a palace built for the sole purpose of keeping a ruler’s wives and concubines shielded from curious eyes while they watched street festivals.
 Nicknamed the Palace of the Winds, the palace is kept cool due to a combination of the openings seen below and the placement of several fountains in the center of the building — which together make for a clever form of air conditioning.